Stellantis/api-standards/api-style-guide.md

 }
 ```

+**Advantages of offsets**

+This type of pagination has several advantages:
+* It gives the user the ability to see the total number of pages and their progress through that total
+* It gives the user the ability to jump to a specific page within the set
+* It’s easy to implement as long as there is an explicit ordering of the results from a query

-**Drawbacks of offset/limit**
+**Drawbacks of offsets**

+*Bad for large data sets* - As the `offset` increases the farther you go within the dataset, the database still has to read up to `offset + count` rows from disk.

-For mostly static content where items don’t move between pages frequently, offset/limit is great.
+*Bad for real-time data* - For mostly static content where items don’t move between pages frequently, offsets pagination is great.
 But it isn't always the case,  specifically because items are sometimes added and removed while the user is navigating to different pages.
-Here's what can happen when using offset/limit on dynamic data  :
+Here's what can happen when using offsets on dynamic data  :

  1. **Displaying the same item twice**.
 This can happen if a new item was added at the top of the list, causing the skip and limit approach to show the item at the boundary between pages twice.